9 ways You can reduce your environmental impact

 Try out shower heads that reduce water flow

 This is a great way to reduce water consumption and save energy and money on your bills.
-Whist water seems like a unlimited resource.
+Whilst water seems like a unlimited resource.
 The energy to get that water hot originally isn’t unlimited and therefore can have significant impact on the environment.
 Using shower heads that reduce water flow can seem like a large price to pay, however these shower heads better optimise the pressure of the water and therefore the noticeable difference is minimal.

 Eat only what you need